|Such a funny thing (to us anyway), an oxpecker on this giraffe’s nose.|

 |A Vervet monkey in a tree in the yard.|

 We never take for granted the opportunity to meet new people and to build new relationships.
-No doubt, such friendships take time to cultivate and when we have time in a location, we relish in these relationships as they mature.
+Undoubtedly, such friendships take time to cultivate, and when we have time in a location, we relish in these relationships as they mature.

 |It was a perfect day to be outdoors, not too hot, not too cool.|

-Some relationships are with couples we meet along the way and others are individuals with whom we find a special affinity when meeting one-on-one or in a group.
-Such was the case on Sunday when Louise and Danie included us in their “inner circle” (my words, not theirs) of people they’ve come to know and love after many years in Marloth Park.
+Some relationships are with couples we meet along the way, and others are individuals with whom we find a particular affinity when meeting one-on-one or in a group.
+On Sunday, such was the case when Louise and Danie included us in their “inner circle” (my words, not theirs) of people they’ve come to know and love after many years in Marloth Park.